mer-hybris/hadk.sailfishos.org/android.rst

 * **libcore/**
  * Don't include ``JavaLibrary.mk``, as Java won't be available

-All these modifications are already done in the **mer-hybris** Git repository forks from the original CyanogenMod sources.
+All these modifications have already been done in the **mer-hybris** Git collection of forks from the original CyanogenMod sources.
 If the hybris repo manifest is used, these changes will be included automatically.

-In addition to these generic modifications, for some devices and SoCs we also maintain a set of patches on top of CyanogenMod to fix issues with drivers that only happen in Sailfish OS:
+In addition to these generic modifications, for some devices and SoCs we also maintain a set of patches on top of CyanogenMod to fix issues with drivers that only happen in Sailfish OS, for example:

 * **hardware/samsung/**
  * SEC hwcomposer: Avoid segfault if ``registerProcs`` was never called